-Methods: We evaluated the interaction between smoking exposure, considered as either ever vs. never or pack-years, and a 26 SNPs genetic risk score in relation to FEV_1 or FEV_1/FVC in 50 047 participants of European ancestry from the CHARGE and SpiroMeta consortia.
+Methods: We evaluated the interaction between smoking exposure, considered as either ever vs never or pack-years, and a 26-single nucleotide polymorphisms (SNPs) genetic risk score in relation to FEV1 or FEV1/FVC in 50047 participants of European ancestry from the Cohorts for Heart and Aging Research in Genomic Epidemiology (CHARGE) and SpiroMeta consortia.

-Results: We identified an interaction ($\beta{int} = -0.036$, 95% confidence interval, -0.040 - -0.032, P=0.00057) between an unweighted 26 SNPs genetic risk score and smoking status (ever/never) on the FEV1/FVC ratio.
+Results: We identified an interaction (β{int} =-0.036, 95% confidence interval, -0.040 to -0.032, P=0.00057) between an unweighted 26 SNP genetic risk score and smoking status (ever/never) on the FEV1/FVC ratio.
 In interpreting this interaction, we showed that the genetic risk of falling below the FEV1/FVC threshold used to diagnose chronic obstructive pulmonary disease is higher among ever smokers than among never smokers.
+A replication analysis in two independent datasets, although not statistically significant, showed a similar trend in the interaction effect.

-Conclusions: This study highlights the benefit of using genetic risk scores for identifying interactions missed when studying individual SNPs, and shows for the first time that persons with the highest genetic risk for low FEV1/FVC may be more susceptible to the deleterious effects of smoking.
+Conclusions: This study highlights the benefit of using genetic risk scores for identifying interactions missed when studying individual SNPs and shows, for the first time, that persons with the highest genetic risk for low FEV1/FVC may be more susceptible to the deleterious effects of smoking.

-Key words

-FEV1/FVC, smoking, gene-environment interaction, genetic risk score
+Key words: FEV1/FVC, smoking, gene-environment interaction, genetic risk score

-Key messages
+Key Messages

 - Spirometric measures of pulmonary function are influenced by both smoking and genetics.
-This paper identified a genetic risk score-by-ever smoking interaction on FEV1/FVC (forced expiratory volume in 1 second / forced vital capacity). - In individuals of European ancestry, the reduction in FEV1/FVC due to smoking was greater among individuals who are genetically predisposed to lower FEV1/FVC ratio. - Genetic risk score-by-ever smoking interaction can allow the identification of subgroups in the population whose genetic background makes them more susceptible to the deleterious effects of smoking.
+This paper reports a genetic risk score-by-ever smoking interaction on FEV1/FVC (forced expiratory volume in 1 second/forced vital capacity). - In individuals of European ancestry, the reduction in FEV1/FVC as a result of smoking was greater among individuals who are genetically predisposed to lower FEV1/FVC ratio. - Genetic risk score-by-ever smoking interaction can allow the identification of subgroups in the population whose genetic background makes them more susceptible to the deleterious effects of smoking.